-- If the Oracle ILOM service processor (SP) is hung, Oracle ILOM provides two methods to reset it: - From the Oracle ILOM command-line interface (CLI), type: reset /SP. - From the Oracle ILOM web interface, click Administration > Maintenance > Reset SP.
+- If the Oracle ILOM service processor (SP) is hung, use one of the following methods to reset it: - From the Oracle ILOM command-line interface (CLI), type: reset /SP. - From the Oracle ILOM web interface, click Administration > Maintenance > Reset SP.